Executive Presentations: Don’t Forget to Ask For What You Need

 1. Undermining Your Credibility

 One of the smartest women I know stayed up late every night the week before her presentation doing deep research and getting the presentation just right.
 No one in the room knew a tenth as much as she did on the subject.
-But when one exec made a snarky remark she lost it and burst into tears–a tragic credibility buster.
+But when one executive made a snarky remark she lost it and burst into tears–a tragic credibility buster.

 Exhaustion and too much caffeine prevented her from responding calmly and redirecting the conversation.